 Who else is competing?Show MoreCheck out who you will be hiking and paddling against!
 [Who’s Competing]……………………………………………………………………………..

 What are the ages of the individuals competing?Show MoreWe welcome competitors 18 years or older.
 Past competitors’ ages have ranged from early 20s – early 70s.
 Exceptions for competitors under 18 will be considered on a case-by-case basis, and may require additional waivers and documentation.

 Are team entries open to individuals or only companies?Show More You do not need to register as a company to compete.
 Individuals may register with personal teams as long as there are three persons on the team.

 Can my team still compete if we can’t make it to Race Day One?Show MoreIf extenuating circumstances cause your team to miss one of the race days, we will still allow your team to take part in the event.
 However, you are only eligible to be officially ranked and win a course award if your team competes in the entire race, and you will still be required to pay the full registration fee.
 But you could still win the top philanthropy award!

 Can I switch out competitors for each day?Show MoreYou may switch out competitors and compete on the course if someone is unable to participate on one of the days for some reason, but you will be ineligible to be officially ranked or win a course award.

-Can I switch from the Orange to the Blue Course (and vice versa) over the two days?Show MoreYes, you are able to switch from the Orange/Blue courses between Race Day One and Race Day Two, but you will only be eligible to be ranked and win a course award if you remain in the same class both days.
+Can I switch from the Advanced to the Intermediate Course (and vice versa) over the two days?Show MoreYes, you are able to switch from the Advanced/Intermediate courses between Race Day One and Race Day Two, but you will only be eligible to be ranked and win a course award if you remain in the same class both days.